The Move from Industry 3.0 to 4.0 in Baby Steps

 • Standardized Processes: For machines to take over, every step had to be defined, optimized, and frozen.
 Processes needed to be stripped of ambiguity, and variability had to be minimized at the source.

-• Skilled Maintenance and Engineering Teams: While less labor was needed to run the lines, more was required behind the scenes—technicians, programmers, and engineers to install, calibrate, and maintain complex systems.
+• Skilled Maintenance and Engineering Teams: While less labor was needed to run the lines, more was required behind the scenes.
+This includes technicians, programmers, and engineers to install, calibrate, and maintain complex systems.

 • Investment in CapEx Planning: Full automation came with high up-front costs.
 Business cases had to account for ROI horizons, productivity gains, and long-term operational savings.